Eric D. Dawson

 Renee spent three years living in Belfast, Northern Ireland studying the post-conflict region.
 She is responsible for managing internal operations and finances for Peace First.
 Renee received her B.A. in Psychology at Providence College, and her MSC in Applied Psychology from the University of Ulster.

 Digital Media and Communications Manager

 Dalton began his time with Peace First as an AmeriCorps VISTA working in both the programs and communications departments.
 He is now responsible for helping to design and implement the communications efforts of Peace First and manages all Peace First social media and websites.
 Dalton received his B.A. in Political Science from Vassar College.

-Kelsey supports the planning and implementation of Peace First initiatives.
+Kelsey oversees the implementation of the Peace First Challenge.
 Previously, she worked in the peacebuilding sector in Northern Ireland, facilitating programs for children, young people, and adults at the Corrymeela Community, where she also contributed to the integration of environmental sustainability into programmatic work.
 She received her MPhil in Conflict Resolution and Reconciliation from Trinity College Dublin, and her BA in Peace and Conflict Studies from UC Berkeley.